MnoZombie956/sockets.programmingLREDES/README.md

 # sockets.programmingLREDES
-Change to manualy your local IP address if you don't want to use the DHCP auto attribution.
+Change manually your local IPv4 address if you don't want to use the DHCP auto attribution.